Have you ever wished you could work with a writer who could read your mind?

 Stephanie’s professional background and life experience allow her to bring depth and context to everything she writes and edits.
 In her hands, your ideas and communications products will be direct, clear and concise.

 Stephanie started her career in print media as a staff writer.
 Then, a season at the Ottawa International Jazz Festival in a media relations role led to a full-time job as a Digital Communications Adviser for the Canadian Trade Commissioner Service at Global Affairs.

 After six years at Global Affairs she left Ottawa to try her luck in Toronto.
-She worked for a year in downtown Toronto for Industry Canada as a Marketing and Communications advisor.
-From there she moved to Service Canada.
+She worked for a year in downtown Toronto for Industry Canada as a Marketing and Communications Advisor.
+From there she moved to a Service Canada closer to home.

 In 2013 her Service Canada office was closed.
 Seeing an opportunity to follow her dreams, she launched a clothing shop.
 As an independent business owner she had to learn about social media, fast.

 Her formal training includes a B.A. in Mass Communication, a certificate in Creative Writing from the Humber School for Writers, a certificate in Events Management and an about-to-be-completed certificate in Copywriting from the Blackford Institute of Copywriting.